Lattice excitations with finite polarization and magnetization

 \section{Discussion}

-We have performed our calculations for the example of LiNbO$_3$, however multiferrons are general to all ferroelectric materials.
-They are broadly related to, but distinct from the recently proposed magnetoferrons, which are hybrid magnon-ferron quasiparticles appearing in multiferroic materials~\cite{castroElementaryTheoryMagnetoferrons2024, castroPhenomenologicalTheoryElectromagnons2025}.
+We have performed our calculations for the example of LiNbO$_3$, however, multiferrons and multipolons can be created in all ferroelectric materials hosting doubly degenerate optical phonons.
+The size of the magnetic moment associated with multiferrons depends on the effective charges of the ions, making oxide perovskites~\cite{juraschekOrbitalMagneticMoments2019, basiniTerahertzElectricfielddrivenDynamical2024} or other materials with large phonon magnetic moments such as Pb$_{1-x}$Sn$_x$Te~\cite{baydinMagneticControlSoft2022, hernandezObservationInterplayPhonon2023} attractive candidates for large multiferronic effects.
+As the multipolar moments are proportional to the ferroelectric polarization, oxide perovskites are also a promising choice to observe multipolons.

+While multiferrons share similarities with magnetoferrons and electromagnons, which are hybrid quasiparticles that appear in multiferroic materials~\cite{castroPhenomenologicalTheoryElectromagnons2025}, they differ in two aspects.
+First, multiferrons do not require magnetic order to be present.
+Second, multiferrons carry both a finite polarization and magnetization, whereas the other quasiparticles carry either only one (magnetoferrons) or neither (electromagnons and circularly polarized phonons).
 In contrast, multiferrons do not require magnetic order to be present.
 Furthermore, recent predictions show that nonlinear phonon interaction allows for electric polarization and magnetization to be created simultaneously in nonpolar nonmagnetic materials~\cite{paivaDynamicallyInducedMultiferroic2025}.
 These materials do not host multiferron quasiparticles however, as their symmetry does not allow for $Q^3$-type anharmonicities.

-Coherent excitation of multiferrons with an ultrashort laser pulse simultaenously generates macroscopic electric polarization and magnetization and provides a path to controlling multiple ferroic orders at once.
+Coherent excitation of multiferrons with an ultrashort laser pulse simultaneously generates macroscopic electric polarization and magnetization and provides a path to controlling multiple ferroic orders at once.
 In addition, the multipolar character of multiferrons opens possibilities regarding their coupling to external magnetic systems, as magnetic multipolar order plays an important role in orbital magnetism~\cite{shitadeTheoryOrbitalMagnetic2018} and altermagnetism~\cite{bhowalFerroicallyOrderedMagnetic2024}, and has recently been shown to couple to lattice vibrations~\cite{hartPhononDrivenMultipolarDynamics2025, sutcliffePseudochiralPhononSplitting2025}.
 The magnetic multipoles could be detected directly using inelastic neutron scattering, where signals can be attributed directly to magnetic quadrupoles~\cite{urruNeutronScatteringLocal2023}.